imanfg/imanfg/README.md

 ## 👋 Introduction
 Hello, I'm Iman.
 Data Analyst with a passion for data analysis and reporting. <!--query optimization, database design, and data modelling.-->
 - Querying data using SQL
-- Generate reports and perform ad-hoc data analysis using SQL
+- Generate reports and performing data analysis using SQL
 - Developing dashboards on Tableau and Power BI
 - Data analysis and reporting using Google Sheets and Excel